DEV451997/Milestone-Project-1/README.md

 * The gym image was used from Leon Ardho via Pexels. (https://www.pexels.com/photo/barbell-on-the-floor-1552252/)
 * The facilities background image was used from Josiah Lewis via Pexels. (https://www.pexels.com/photo/stonewall-palace-772689/)
 * The remaining images were taken from Google images.
+* The addition of the map was taken as a screenshot via google maps.